 The main challenges for the project were related to securing the necessary support from the people and organisations to access the required systems, data, policies and regulations.
 It took some time to agree on the design of the risk indicators before their development and deployment.
 Significant time was spent in getting interim feedback from the key beneficiaries on project milestones achieved and managing their expectations on the projects interim results.
 This can be partially explained by the fact that this is a new concept, and the change management should be considered as part of future projects.

 As a separate point, the design approach assumes the risk management framework is developed and employed for assessment, prevention and mitigation of risks throughout the public procurement cycle.
 This is not the case for the Kyrgyz Republic procurement sector.
 The Kyrgyz Republic procurement sector is missing clear risk management frameworks, strategies and implementation plans according to relevant international standards.
-The risk indicators are supposed to be an integral part of the comprehensive risk management framework; however, for this Project, they were developed outside of this framework as the risk management framework is not implemented for the public procurement system in the Kyrgyz Republic. no such exists.
+The risk indicators are supposed to be an integral part of the comprehensive risk management framework; however, for this Project, they were developed outside of this framework as the risk management framework is not implemented for the public procurement system in the Kyrgyz Republic. .

 Lessons that can be taken from the project include: